What is the mix of presentation versus interaction at your meetings? What should it be?

 My experience

-Some participants had traveled thousands of miles to edACCESS 2010, and now here we were, sitting in a theater auditorium, silently working at our computers.
+Some participants had traveled thousands of miles to edACCESS 2010.
+Now here we were, sitting in a theater auditorium, silently working at our computers.

 At around 8:50 a.m., the group started to get organized.
 Communicating through the blog, people started to suggest online tools to work on specific projects.
 The tools mentioned were Google products: Wave, and Docs.
-Our sophisticated attendees were aware that Docs had been upgraded in April to support simultaneous editing by multiple (up to 50) users and they even knew that you had to choose the “new version” on the Editing Settings tab.
+Our sophisticated attendees knew that Google had upgraded Docs in April to support simultaneous editing by multiple (up to 50) users and they even knew that you had to choose the “new version” on the Editing Settings tab.

-Up to this point I had not been working on the project, but was monitoring the blog conversation as a process observer.
+Up to this point, I had not been working on the project but was monitoring the blog conversation as a process observer.
 I asked to receive an invitation to the Google Wave, but a link never came.
-Eventually I found out that the Wave had only been adopted by a few attendees.
+Eventually, I found out that only a few attendees had adopted the Wave.

 But when I clicked on the link for a Google Docs spreadsheet that had been set up I was astounded.
 (Check it out!)
 Attendees had created a multitab spreadsheet with a summary page that showed the current savings in different budget areas that people were working on linked to separate detailed tabs for each area.
-I was amazed at the work that had been done, and immediately added a small contribution of my own—a column showing the percentage budget savings so we could tell when we’d reached our 50% goal.
+I felt amazed at the work we had done.
+I immediately added a small contribution of my own—a column showing the percentage budget savings so we could tell when we’d reached our 50% goal.
 People used free cells to annotate their suggestions and decisions.

 Bill Campbell, who was moderating the blog, used Cover It Live’s instant poll so we could discover the tools we were using.
 The poll showed that most of us were working on the spreadsheet.

-Thirty minutes before the end of the exercise, I suggested someone set up a Google Doc for the report (I didn’t know how to do this myself.)
-Within a few minutes the report was created and people started writing.
+Thirty minutes before the end of the exercise, I suggested someone set up a Google Doc for the report.
+(I didn’t know how to do this myself.)
+Within a few minutes someone created a report and people started writing.
 I added a starting introductory paragraph and corrected a few typos.
 It was truly remarkable to see the report evolve keystroke by keystroke in real time, being written by a ghostly crew of 30-40 people.

-With fifteen minutes to go, it became clear we could reach the 50% reduction goal, and that the report would be ready on time.
+With fifteen minutes to go, it became clear we could reach the 50% reduction goal.
+The report would be ready on time!
 The release of tension led to an outbreak of silliness (starting around 10:00 a.m. in the blog transcript) to which I must confess I contributed.

-I think the case study worked well because we trusted each other.
-The group members knew each other to varying degrees, and we were prepared to accept individual judgments about self-selected areas where each of us chose to work.
+• I think the case study worked well because we trusted each other.
+The group members knew each other to varying degrees.
+We were prepared to accept individual judgments about self-selected areas where each of us chose to work.
 The exercise would not have gone well if we had been concerned about the abilities of some of the participants.

-One interesting observation is that we were working collaboratively on publicly accessible documents.
-As a result, we don’t actually know how many people contributed to our work, or even if they were all at edACCESS 2010!
-This made it very easy to add new workers; anyone who was given the link to a document could start editing it right away.
+• One interesting observation is that we were working collaboratively on publicly accessible documents.
+As a result, we don’t actually know how many people contributed to our work.
+(Or even if they were all at edACCESS 2010!)
+This made it very easy to add new workers.
+Anyone who had the link to a document could start editing it right away.
 A private workspace would have required some kind of registration process, which would have encumbered our ad hoc efforts.

-It surprised me that no obvious leaders emerged, although several people (including me) made group-directed suggestions that seem to have been accepted and acted on.
+• It surprised me that no obvious leaders emerged, although several people (including me) made group-directed suggestions that seemed to have been accepted and acted on.

 Conclusion